 How will you keep my loved one active whilst there are COVID-19 restrictions in place?

 Whilst, like everyone in the UK, the people we support are unable to return to their normal activities and routines at this time, we have developed a risk-based approach which will enable people to enjoy the same freedoms as everybody else, within the constraints of current restrictions.
 Voyage Care are committed to keeping people happy and active, but above all as safe as possible during the COVID-19 pandemic.
-You can see some of the amazing activities the people we support have been undertaking here.
+Take a look at our stories to read about some of the amazing activities the people we support have been undertaking throughout the pandemic.

 Will my loved one be able to go out into the wider community?